jmcantrell/arch-bootstrap/README.md

 1. Change the directory to this repository
 1. Set necessary [environment](#environment) variables
 1. Prepare the environment: `source ./scripts/prepare`
+1. Optionally, ensure the environment is correct: `./scripts/show` (sensitive data is redacted)
 1. Optionally, localize the environment: `./scripts/localize`
 1. Create and mount partitions: `./scripts/create`
 1. Add packages and set up operating system: `./scripts/install`